codeartify/cleancodetoarchitecture/materials/slides/7-loop-split.md

 # What else could be improved?

 ----
-# Real Estate objects creation and search containment are two different concerns...
+# Real Estate objects creation and search for containment are two different concerns...
-And for better maintainability, they should be separated.
+And for better maintainability, they could be separated.

 ----
-# Exercise Concern Separation through Loop Splitting
+# Exercise: Concern Separation through Loop Splitting
 > Exercise branch: **4-feature-envy**
 > Solution branch: **5-loop-split**

-RealEstate objects should be created and fetched from a RealEstateRepository::fetchAll() method.
+- RealEstate objects could be fetched from a ```RealEstateRepository```.
+- The simplest version could have a ```fetchAll():List<RealEstate>``` method.
-This means that the loop over xCoords should be split into creation of RealEstate objects and actual check for containment in the search.
+- To do so, the loop over xCoords should be split into
+  1. creation of RealEstate objects and
+  2. actual check for containment in the search.

+----
-## Loop Splitting
+## Refactoring: Loop Splitting
 * Create a list of objects in the first loop
-* Iterate over it in all the following loops and check for containment
+* Iterate over it in all the following loops

-### Run tests after each reasonably small refactoring step!

-----
+We can split a loop with multiple responsibilities into multiple loops and extract methods for each with intention-revealing names.